Farrell Area School District

 The Farrell Area School District is a diminutive, rural, public school district serving parts of Mercer County, Pennsylvania.
 Farrell Area School District encompasses approximately 3 sqmi including: the communities of Farrell and Wheatland, both of which are adjacent to the much larger Sharon, Pennsylvania.
 According to 2000 federal census data, it serves a resident population of 6,798.
 By 2010, the district's population declined to 5,739 people.
 In 2009, Farrell Area School District residents' per capita income was $14,623, while the median family income was $29,821.

-Farrell Area School District operates one elementary school and a combined junior/senior high school.